safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 There are test networks currently operating on closed networks under the control of the maidsafe organization.
 This was recently opened up temporarily to public users, and more tests involving the public will continue into the future.
 Data on these test networks is frequently wiped so they aren't considered useful for public consumption at this stage.

-Savvy users may be able to set up their own isolated SAFE Network, but it's not documented how to do this and is not considered a reasonable undertaking at this point in time.
+Savvy users may be able to set up their own isolated SAFE Network, but it's not documented how to do this.

 I imagine in the future there will be a complementary testnet like with bitcoin, including a valueless test safecoin token.
 We'll have to wait and see what happens with the development, and this is certainly one area of the SAFE Network which would benefit from additional contributions.